Kevblum7/LotteryDapp/README.md

 # Udemy Ethereum Dapp Course Projects

-List of applications created in conjuction with the Blockchain development course.
+List of applications created in conjunction with the Blockchain development course.

 Applications: